axeon-software/Babylon_Runtime/docs/tutorials.md

 ## Basics

-We assume that you know how to export a .babylon file from your 3D modeler, and that this .babylon contain at least one camera, one light and one object.
-For testing locally your scene, you have to launch a local web server (e.g.: EasyPhp, Wamp, ...).
+We assume that you know how to export a *.babylon* file from your 3D modeling software (we'll use Blender here), and that this *.babylon* contain at least one camera, one light and one object.
+For testing locally your scene, you have to launch a local web server (e.g. on Windows: [EasyPhp](http://www.easyphp.org/), [WampServer](http://www.wampserver.com/), ...).
+See an example on [BJS doc](http://doc.babylonjs.com/exporters/working_with_blender).

 Our babylon example file is in _babylon-runtime\docs\assets_ folder, and blender file in _babylon-runtime\docs\assets-sources_.

-### index.html
+### Starting with index.html

-To load and init a very basic scene, you have to tell to babylon:
+To load and init a very basic scene with babylon-runtime, you have to tell to babylon:

 - where is the babylon file,
-- which camera will be used at launch.
+- what camera will be used at launch.

 So let's go, here our html file: